vgaltes/SCBCN_ELM101/README.md

 # SCBCN_ELM101
 Introductory workshop to start learning Elm

+## Description
+In this workshop we´re going to create a very simple application but that shows the main characteristics of Elm and the Elm Architecture.

+The steps we´re going to follow are the following ones:
+ - Defining a basic view: Create a view that displays a message
+ - Using a model: Create a view that displays the contents of a model (name (String) and counter (Int))
+ - Updating counter: Add two buttons (Up and Down) to change the value of the counter.
+(Hint: you will need to use Html.App.beginnerProgram)
+ - Generate a random number: Add a button to display a random number (Hint: you will need to use Html.App.programm)
+ - Interacting with the keyboard: Display the key code number when a key is pressed (Hint: you will need to use subscriptions)

+If you want to try to solve the exercises without any help, please don´t read the next sections.

 ## Defining a basic view
  - Create a file named main.elm in the src folder
  - Define a module called Test